• Home

 Vanelope will have a cute classroom quote from a movie line!

 Angry Birds Classroom Board: There are so many catchy phrases that go with Angry Birds!
 “Shooting for the sky!” is one of my favorites!
-So I plan to have a sling shot on one side of the room with Angry Bird FLYING over to get the pigs!
-To make these all we did was print out FREE Angry Birds color sheets and traces the different colors on construction paper and then glued them together.
+So I plan to have a slingshot on one side of the room with Angry Bird FLYING over to get the pigs!

-One of the things I LOVE about a Video Game Themes Classroom is how many lessons and activities that can go around your theme!
+One of the things I LOVE about a Video Game Themes Classroom is how many lessons and activities can go around your theme!
 Team building is so easy!
 Trying and not giving up is another great lesson.
 Also when I come up with lesson plans and start to teach a little bit of coding, it is only appropriate and FUN for me to make it into a game!

 One of the key buzzwords that I heard several times last year is bringing “Gamification” into your classroom!
-SO why not do it with a really fun Video Game Theme class!
+So why not do it with a really fun Video Game Theme class?

-Also, if you are teacher you can see if you qualify to apply as a private tutor here to get more students!
+Also, if you are a teacher you can see if you qualify to apply as a private tutor here to get more students!

 Filed Under: Blogging